Oleffa/LeagueAI/README.md

 - Make new demo video and update demo pictures
 - Update report with newest progress
 - Improve performance (or buy new computer $$$)

+## 26.11.2017
+Implemented a function to calculate rewards based on player HP, number of attacks executed in a certain time frame as well as the time the agent survived so far.
+Implemented functions to determine a threat level from certain game objects.
+This info will be used by the gradient optimization in the future.

 ## 22.11.2017
 Planned how to implement the decision making.
 It will be based on a few parameters and also factor in the distance to the closest enemy tower into its decision making.
 Also it is required to know how much hp the player character has as a measure of "reward" for an action.
 Therefore a function to determine the percent of HP the player character has was implemented counting the green/non-green pixels of the health bar in the HUD.